-Researcher to study the effects of cell adhesion on spread of cancerMay 8th, 2013 in Cancer /
+Researcher to study the effects of cell adhesion on spread of cancerMay 8, 2013 in Medicine & Health / Cancer

 Sanjeevi Sivasankar knows a lot about how the healthy cells in your body stick together.

 He and his research team have studied cell adhesion proteins called cadherins.
 They've developed an instrument that takes 3-D measurements for single-molecule studies of cell adhesion.
 And they've discovered three types of bonds (ideal, catch and slip) by studying cadherins when they're subjected to a pulling force.

 And now Sivasankar, an Iowa State University assistant professor of physics and astronomy and an associate of the U.S. Department of Energy's Ames Laboratory, is turning his expertise and tools to the study of bonds between cancerous cells.